harrietrc/loadimpact-docs/jekyll/_v4/team-project-management/projects.md

 ---
 layout: classic-docs
 title: Projects
-description: Projects are a foldering system within Load Impact.
+description: Projects are a foldering system within LoadImpact.
 Projects allow you to organize your tests/scenarios and assign team members to have access to them.
 categories: [team-project-management]
 order: 2
 ---